 The Eviction Lab is a research organization dedicated to studying the prevalence, causes, and consequences of eviction.
 The database it has built represents the largest accumulation of U.S. court records related to eviction ever compiled.

-The data we collected is comprised of formal eviction records from 48 states and the District of Columbia.
+The data we collected is composed of formal eviction records from all 50 states and the District of Columbia.
 Eviction records include information related to an eviction court case, such as defendant and plaintiff names, the defendant’s address, monetary judgment information, and an outcome for the case.
 We combined these records with demographic information from the Census to paint a better picture of the areas in which these evictions are happening.

-We have accumulated over 80 million records related to eviction.
-The Eviction Lab directly collected court records from 12 states.
+We have accumulated over 99.9 million records related to eviction.
+The Eviction Lab directly collected court records from a number of states.
 But many states either did not centralize their eviction data or were unwilling to release this information.
 Accordingly, the Eviction Lab then purchased more comprehensive datasets of public eviction records from two companies: LexisNexis Risk Solutions and American Information Research Services Inc.

-We also collected state reported, county-level statistics on landlord-tenant cases filed from 27 states, New York City, and the District of Columbia.
+We also collected state-reported, county-level statistics on landlord-tenant cases filed from over half of the states.
 This information was collected either from online reports or by contacting state judiciaries directly.

 A “filing rate” is the ratio of the number of evictions filed in an area over the number of renter-occupied homes in that area.
 An “eviction rate” is the subset of those homes that received an eviction judgment in which renters were ordered to leave.
 The filing rate also counts all eviction cases filed in an area, including multiple cases filed against the same address in the same year.
 But an eviction rate only counts a single address who received an eviction judgment.

 For the denominator of our rate, we used the number of occupied renting households in each area.
 Information on the number of renter homes in an area comes from the U.S. Census and ESRI Business Analyst demographic estimates.